 When is IE4 worthwhile? - Sample TCO calculation

-A concrete calculation example can be used to show at what point the additional price of IE4 compared to IE3 is economically amortized.
-The following parameters correspond to a typical medium-sized industrial drive:
+The following worked example shows at what point the price premium of IE4 over IE3 pays back.
+The parameters correspond to a typical medium-sized industrial drive:

 - Rated power11 kW